TRADITIONAL MOUNTAINEERING

 SPOT Satellite Messenger "PLB" reviewed and recommended

 News Flash!
-SPOT v.2.0 will be on sale for about
+SPOT v.2.0 came on sale for about

 At first I was attracted by the reasonable price of $169.00 for a seven ounce "Personal Locator Beacon".
 Then I realized that this device is NOT YOUR MOTHER'S "PLB".
 This "Satellite Messenger" is based on messages sent through the world wide privately owned Globalstar, Inc. Satellite Phone System and not based on the old PLB COSPAS-SARSAT search and rescue system!

 Also, the SPOT Satellite Messenger (listing at $169.00, but available most everywhere at $150.00! and sometimes on sale for $99.00) uses an internal GPS (global positioning system) receiver not found in PLBs costing under $650.00.
-GPS latitude-longitude coordinates are found by the instrument through conventional contact with the worldwide constellation of US Defense Department satellites, just like your trusty Garmin eTrex H. Then, the SPOT sends the "GPS location" (latitude and longitude coordinates) and your selected message "I am here and having fun"; "I am here and need help from my friends"; or, "I am here and I have called 911 for official rescue services!"
-The email or text cell phone messages are sent to up to ten people.
+GPS latitude-longitude coordinates are found by the instrument through conventional contact with the worldwide constellation of US Defense Department satellites, just like your trusty Garmin eTrex H. Then, the SPOT sends the "GPS location" (Latitude and Longitude coordinates) and your selected message "I am exactly here and having fun"; "I am exactly here and need help from my friends"; or, "I am exactly here and I have called 911 for official rescue services!"
+The email or text cell phone messages are sent to up to ten people each.

 PLBs and EPIRBS: